 Also see The Nation (for-profit)

-The Nation Institute is a 501(c)(3) “nonprofit media center” that uses a variety of different programs to promote “progressive values across as range of media platforms.”
+TYPE Media Center, until 2019 known as The Nation Institute, is a 501(c)(3) “nonprofit media center” that uses a variety of different programs to promote “progressive values across as range of media platforms.”
 It is associated with the controversial left-wing magazine The Nation, which has been criticized for its posture of appeasement of communist regimes and the regime of Russian president Vladimir Putin.

 The Nation Institute “sponsors fellows, host forums, publishes, and is involved in awards for journalism.”
 The Nation Institute works on some programs in conjunction with the left-of-center magazine The Nation.